tob-insurance/oracle-mcp-server/README.md

 ### Available Tools

-When connected to an AI assistant like Claude, the following tools will be available:
+When connected to an AI assistant like GitHub Copilot in VSCode Insiders or Claude, the following tools will be available:

 #### `get_table_schema`
-Get detailed schema information for a specific table.
+Get detailed schema information for a specific table including columns, data types, nullability, and relationships.
 Example:
 ```
 Can you show me the schema for the EMPLOYEES table?
 ```

 #### `get_tables_schema`
 Get schema information for multiple tables at once.
+More efficient than calling get_table_schema multiple times.
 Example:
 ```
 Please provide the schemas for both EMPLOYEES and DEPARTMENTS tables.